MemojigsaW/Anime-filter/README.md

 </p>

 ### Testing
-For female selfies, the performance mainly depends on if the image contains foreign objects (e.g., glasses, hat, mask etc.).
+For female selfies, the performance mainly depends on if the image contains foreign objects (e.g., glasses, hat, mask, phone etc.).
 For male selfie and objects, unrecognizable features such as beard will be ignored.

 <p align="center">
 <img src=/Images/asmon.PNG width="640">